Get up to

 Word of the Day: Get up to

-Usually, when we get up to something we are taking part in some mischief or doing something of which others don’t approve.
+Usually, when we get up to something, we are engaging in mischief or doing something that others don’t approve of.

-If you have little children and they suddenly go quiet, or everything suddenly turns peaceful, you instinctively know that they are up to something because small children are only calm when they are sleeping or doing something that will cause them to get into trouble, and little kids seldom sleep.
+In that case, you instinctively know that they are up to something because small children are only calm when they are sleeping or doing something that will cause them to get into trouble, and little kids seldom sleep when you want them to.

 People who get up to something often somehow look suspicious.

-Often we don’t know why, but a sixth sense tells us that they are doing something they shouldn’t be.
+Often, we don’t know why, but a sixth sense tells us they are doing something they shouldn’t be.

 Posted